BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     request-data [variable length] hex-encoded bytes
     newline

-Responses begin with sufficient information to allow the originating request to be identified.
+Responses always echo the original request data - this provides enough information to allow the originating request to be identified by the caller.
 For simple commands that don't take any parameters, the identifying details are just the command id.
 For more complex commands, the response includes the command id plus the parameters to the command.
-After the originating request details, comes the result of the request.
+After the originating request details comes the result of the request.

 These commands are supported::